Dr. Gregg Nelson, Division Head

 The Division of Gynecology at the TBCC provides gynecologic cancer consultation services and treatment to the women of southern Alberta.
-Leadership in cervical cancer screening, as well as diagnosis and treatment of preinvasive gynecologic cancer is an important part of our mandate.
+Leadership in cervical cancer screening, radical ovarian cancer debulking surgery and Hyperthermic IntraPEritoneal Chemotherapy (HIPEC).
 Activities in gynecologic oncology education, multicentre cancer research activities, tertiary care clinical services, and cancer care administration all contribute to our overall goal.

-There are five gynecologic oncologists in our Division: Dr Pamela Chu, Dr Sarah Glaze, Dr Prafull Ghatage, Dr Gregg Nelson and Dr Jill Nation all of whom are located at the Tom Baker Cancer Centre.
+There are six gynecologic oncologists in our Division: Dr Gregg Nelson, Dr Jill Nation, Dr Prafull Ghatage, Dr Pamela Chu, Dr Sarah Glaze, and Dr Anna Cameron, all of whom are located at the Tom Baker Cancer Centre.

 - Expansion of our Fellowship Program in Gynecologic Oncology to include a year of clinical research